Basic operations with tables

 If the Row Filter is not available, click the settings icon () and select Row Filter.

 In the Row Filter field, type your query.
-The query syntax is similar to a
+The query syntax is the same as in the

 first_name LIKE 'Joh%' AND last_name LIKE 'lol%'.